 Passing this requirement is typically the last step to Ph.D. candidacy.
 Normally, students will complete the research progress report in the fourth semester in residence.
-All students must pass the research progress report requirement by the end of the sixth semester in residence to remain in the Ph.D. program, unless there are documented exceptional circumstances.
+All students must pass the research progress report requirement by start of the fifth semester in residence to remain in the Ph.D. program, unless there are exceptional circumstances documented in petitions approved by the GPC.
 The requirement may be completed in the third semester if the student is ready and the advisor is in agreement.